Chaos, violence, mockery as pro-Trump mob occupies Congress

 Describing the scene, Democratic Rep. Jim Himes of Connecticut said “there was a point there where officers had their guns and weapons pointed at the door, they were obviously expecting a breach through the door.
 It was clear that there were pretty close to pulling the trigger so they asked us all to get down in the chamber.”

-As he walked out of the Capitol, Himes said he lived in Latin America and “always assumed it could never happen here.”
+As he walked out of the Capitol, Himes said he had lived in Latin America and “always assumed it could never happen here.

-Illinois Rep. Mike Quigley was also in the balcony.
+Democratic Illinois Rep. Mike Quigley was also in the balcony.
 “It’s not good to be around terrified colleagues, with guns drawn toward people who have a barricade ... people crying.
-Not what you want to see.”
+Not what you want to see,” he said.

 “This is how a coup is started,” said Rep. Jimmy Gomez, D-Calif.
 “This is how democracy dies.”